 DEFINED CONTRIBUTION RETIREMENT PLAN

-20.1 - Generally - At the start of this Agreement, the Employer shall contribute to the "Twin Cities Hotel Employers-Employees Defined Contribution Retirement Plan" (hereinafter the "Defined Contribution Plan"), at a rate of thirty five cents ($0.35) for each hour paid to each employee under the jurisdiction of this Agreement.
-This contribution will be increased to forty cents ($0.40) on this Agreement's second anniversary.
+20.1 - Generally - At the start of this Agreement, the Employer shall contribute to the "Twin Cities Hotel Employers-Employees Defined Contribution Retirement Plan" (hereinafter the "Defined Contribution Plan"), at a rate of eighty cents ($0.80) for each hour paid to each employee under the jurisdiction of this Agreement.

 20.2 - Trust Agreements - All of the terms and conditions of Article 21 of this Agreement are binding on the Parties.

+20.3 – Retirement Health Insurance – All retirees who have worked in excess of 20 years for the Employer will be granted Employer-funded health insurance equal to half the coverage of current Employees.
+For example, 80% coverage for current workers will be 40% coverage for retired workers.

 ARTICLE 21